 Many people think the “freeze” in “freeze-dry” means that they have to be kept inside the freezer or fridge.
 But luckily, you can keep them at room temperature.
 That’s almost the entire point of the process – to preserve their shelf life for decades!

-Here it comes: these candies can easily last up to 25 years!
+Be amazed: These candies can easily last up to 25 years!
 Crazy, right?
 But, the packaging used to store them, including their storage conditions, can affect this number.

 We run a freeze dried candy store called mythical candy factory in southern California.
 You explained the process perfectly!
 It really is a cool to watch the candy pop open.